cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/topologies/NetworkTopology.rst

 mapNode
 ^^^^^^^

-.. java:method::  void mapNode(int cloudSimEntityID, int briteID)
+.. java:method::  void mapNode(long cloudSimEntityID, int briteID)
    :outertype: NetworkTopology

    Maps a CloudSim entity to a BRITE node in the network topology.

    :param cloudSimEntityID: ID of the entity being mapped
-   :param briteID: ID of the BRITE node that corresponds to the CloudSim entity
+   :param briteID: ID of the BRITE node that corresponds to the CloudSim

 unmapNode
 ^^^^^^^^^

-.. java:method::  void unmapNode(int cloudSimEntityID)
+.. java:method::  void unmapNode(long cloudSimEntityID)
    :outertype: NetworkTopology

    Unmaps a previously mapped CloudSim entity to a BRITE node in the network topology.